Our commitment to levy payers

 2. We will hold a regular ballot on the future of the levy

-Defra is working with the Scottish Government, Welsh Government and Northern Ireland Assembly to design a ballot process to build into the legislation under which AHDB operates during 2021.
+Defra is working with the Scottish Government, Welsh Government and Northern Ireland Assembly to design a regular ballot process for all sectors to build into the legislation under which AHDB operates during 2021.

 3. We are working with growers and the supply chain to design a modern levy system

 We have grower working groups assisting us to examine the issues with the horticulture and potato levy systems and agree a modern alternative.
-This work will be completed during 2020 and go to UK Ministers for agreement and then to be built into the legislation under which we operate.
+Initial work was completed in 2020 and shared with levy payers for feedback in December 2020.
+The outcome of the ballots and subsequent Defra Ministerial decisions will determine next steps and whether further work is needed.
+This work will be completed during 2020 and go to UK Ministers for agreement.
+Any changes that are needed would have to then to be built into the legislation under which we operate.
 If you have any thoughts, please contact:

 - Rob Clayton, AHDB Potatoes Strategy Director, email@example.com